Coal power companies to profit from early-retirement programme

 Planned national legislation saves companies 1.7 billion euros but does not accelerate the rate of employment reductions.
 A study based on social security data.

 The planned transition payments for workers in the lignite mining industry called “Anpassungsgeld Braunkohle”, devised as part of the German coal compromise, are akin to a tacit billion-euro gift to the industry.
-That is the conclusion of a study carried out by the Berlin climate research institute MCC (Mercator Research Institute on Global Commons and Climate Change) and IAB, the think tank of the Federal Labour Office.
+That is the conclusion of a study carried out by the Berlin-based climate research institute MCC (Mercator Research Institute on Global Commons and Climate Change) and IAB, the think tank of the Federal Labour Office.

 Luke Haywood, a researcher at the MCC, explained: “The coal power companies already offer their employees company-funded early-retirement pensions.
 By any realistic measure, this is likely to cost them 1.7 billion euros by the deadline for the coal phase-out in 2038.”
 The details of the transition payments are currently being debated.
 “If the state funds these payments, it would ultimately be the taxpayers covering these costs.
 Our estimates show that the measures would not accelerate the rate of socially acceptable employment reductions.”